Powerball: Lotto rises to $1.9bn world record prize with no jackpot winner

 The previous world-record jackpot was set in 2016, when $1.59bn was split between three Powerball players.

+"Like the rest of America, and the world, I think we're all eager to find out when this historic jackpot will eventually be won," Drew Svitko, the chair of the Powerball Product Group, said in a statement.

-While no-one claimed Saturday's winning prize, there were 16 tickets matching the five main numbers to win $1m (£879m) each.
+While no-one claimed Saturday's winning prize, there were 16 tickets matching the five main numbers to win $1m each.
+Another ticket - drawn in Kentucky - won $2m , while 219 tickets across the US won $50,000 and 51 won $150,000.

+Only one other Powerball jackpot reached 41 consecutive drawings.
+The 2021 drawing ended with a nearly $700m winner in California.

 Winners can also choose to receive the full amount in an annuity paid over 29 years, but almost all winners opt for the upfront cash option.